My Birth Stories

 The Birth of Celeste Ciel

 My daughter Celeste was born in April of 1994.
-I did not have Bradley® classes available in my area, but I studied materials that my sister gave me, and I ended up switching caregivers and birth location to get what I wanted.
-We drove to another city to give birth in a supportive hospital with a Certified Nurse Midwife.
-The labor was 4 hours long, and I had no interventions or tearing.
+I did not take childbirth classes, but I studied materials that my sister gave me, and I ended up switching caregivers and birth location to get what I wanted.
+I drove to another city to give birth in a supportive hospital with a Certified Nurse Midwife.
+The labor was 4 hours long, and I had none of the standard hospital interventions.
 She weighed 8 lb.
-5 oz. and changed our lives forever!
-It was after this birth that I decided to become a Bradley® instructor and go through the training requirements (which included taking the series at some distance away).
+5 oz. and changed my life forever!
+It was after this birth that I decided to become a natural childbirth instructor.

 The Birth of Corinne Marianna

-After such a great (and short) birth experience with our first, we decided to research home birth options for our second baby.
-After more research, talk, and exploration of local choices, we decided on a planned, unassisted home birth.
-(Note: The Bradley Method® does not encourage Unassisted Births.)
+After such a great (and short) birth experience with my first, I decided to research home birth options for my second baby.
+After more research, talk, and exploration of local choices, I decided on a planned, unassisted home birth.
 An unassisted birth generally means that only the family is present, and that there are no hired professionals at the birth.
-Our daughter was born after 5 hours of labor in October of 1996 and weighed 8 lb.
+My daughter was born after 5 hours of labor in October of 1996 and weighed 8 lb.
 4 oz.
 Everything was perfect!

 The Birth of Fielding Keith

-Fielding is our 1st Alaskan baby.
-We also chose to give birth to him at home, unassisted, in April of 1999.
+Fielding is my 1st Alaskan baby.
+I also chose to give birth to him at home, unassisted, in April of 1999.
 This was my longest labor at 17 hours (but only 2 hours of hard labor), and my smallest baby at 7 lb.
 7 oz.
-The birth went smoothly, and both of our girls were right there to witness their baby brother's entrance into the world.
-This was the first birth that I had any tearing, but it was only a small skin split and did not require any stitching.
+The birth went smoothly, and both of my girls were right there to witness their baby brother's entrance into the world.

 The Birth of Claudia Simone

-Claudia's birth represented a couple of firsts for us: my first waterbirth, and the first time we attempted to film a birth.
+Claudia's birth represented a couple of firsts for me: my first waterbirth, and the first time I attempted to film a birth.
 She beat Fielding's labor as my longest - 23 hours start to finish with 2 1/2 hours of intensity.
 She weighed 8 lb.
 2 oz.
 I caught her myself, which was thrilling beyond belief!
-There was no tearing, and all the kids were present again.
+All the kids were present again.
 She made her grand entrance in December of 2002.

 The Birth of Scarlett Rosanne

-We waited a long time for little Scarlett.
+I waited a long time for little Scarlett.
 Making her debut in May of 2007, she was 2 weeks + 2 days past her "due date".
-Like her sister before her, she was born in the water and we were able to catch the entire birth on video.
+Like her sister before her, she was born in the water and I was able to catch the entire birth on video.
 She weighed in at a whopping 8 lb.
-12 oz., and I did tear slightly when she whooshed out.
+12 oz.
 Her labor was 11 hours and very easy.